ansys/pyworkbench/doc/source/user_guide.md

 password = "your_password_on_server_machine"
 wb = launch_workbench(host=host, username=username, password=password)
 ```
-There are other options to this API, such as specifying a certain Workbench release to launch, or to use specified working directories on server or at client side instead of the default directories.
+There are other options to this `launch_workbench` API, such as specifying a certain Workbench release to launch, or to use particular working directories on the server and/or at the client instead of the default directories.
 ```
 from ansys.workbench.core import launch_workbench
 wb = launch_workbench(release='241', server_workdir='path_to_a_dir_on_server', client_workdir='path_to_a_dir_on_client')